 SUMMARY: Conditions that may pose a Moderate or greater health risk are summarized in Table 1.
-Table 2 provides population based risk estimates for identified OEH conditions at Camp Black Horse.
-As indicated in the detailed sections that follow Table 2. controls established to reduce health risk were factored into this assessment.
+Table 2 provides population based risk estimates for identified OEH conditions at Kala-Gush-La-Gham and vicinity.
+As indicated in the detailed sections that follow Table 2, controls established to reduce health risk were factored into this assessment.
 In some cases, e.g. ambient air, specific controls are noted, but not routinely available/feasible.